honk-world/honkswap-interface/README.md

 # HONKswap Interface

-HONKswap Interface is a progressive web application for the HONKswap Protocol.
+HONKswap Interface is a DEX frontend for the smartBCH blockchain.

 ## Getting started